milychang19/ResShiftGenerator/README.md

 ## Authors
 Emily Chang of Martime Hall
-Richard Cui of Lennox-Addington
+Richard Cui of Lennox-Addington & Johnston Hall
-Molin Li of East Dundas Residence
+Molin Li of East Dundas Residence & Mountain Hall

 ## About Us
 We are 3 University of Guelph Computing students passionate about creating interdiciplinary appraoches to positively impact the community.